santogioia-scandit/data-capture-documentation/docs/basics.md

 title: 'Overview'
 ---

-The Scandit Smart Data Capture SDK is a powerful software development kit designed to enable mobile devices to capture and process a wide range of barcodes and other types of data.
+Scandit Smart Data Capture is a powerful suite of solutions designed to enable mobile devices to capture and process a wide range of barcodes and other types of data, including ID scanning and validation.
 You can use Smart Data Capture to easily build high-performance data capture applications that leverage the latest advancements in computer vision and machine learning.

-The SDK provides the following features:

 ## Barcode Scanning

+Add barcode scanning to any application, using either the pre-built UI components and the fully-customizable APIs of the Scandit Barcode Scanner SDK, or the Scandit Express application.

+### SDK

-The Scandit Smart Data Capture SDK provides a comprehensive set of APIs and UI components that enable you to quickly and easily integrate barcode scanning into your mobile application no matter the specific use case, using either Scandit's pre-built UI components or your own custom interface via our fully-customizable APIs.
+The Scandit Smart Data Capture SDK provides a comprehensive set of APIs and UI components that enable you to quickly and easily integrate barcode scanning into your mobile application no matter the specific use case.
+The SDK supports a wide range of [barcode symbologies](./barcode-symbologies.md), including 1D and 2D barcodes, and is available for all major mobile platforms and frameworks.

-### Pre-built UI Components
+#### Pre-built UI Components

 The Scandit Barcode Scanner SDK provides a set of pre-built UI components that enable you to quickly and easily integrate barcode scanning into your mobile application.
 These include: